KyperTrast/lithium-minus/README.md

 https://quake2lithium.github.io/

+## Installing and using
+Go to your Quake 2 remaster directory ex.\
+Steam: \<steam\>\steamapps\common\Quake 2\rerelease\
+GOG: \<GOG\>\Quake II Enhanced\
+Create a directory to store the binary ex. "lithminus".
+Download the release and extract the .dll file to this folder.\
+Load up Q2 and in console, type "game lithminus".
+Now, create a lobby and configure it as desired, and once you start the game Lithium Minus will be loaded.\
+I've only briefly tested single player but the hook and runes appear to work there.

 ## Global variables
 * g_use_hook 0/1 - Enables/disables hook (default: 1)
 * g_use_runes 0/1 - Enables/disables runes (default: 1)